Effie Gray (film)

-Effie Gray is a 2014 British biographical film written by Emma Thompson and directed by Richard Laxton, starring Dakota Fanning, Emma Thompson, Julie Walters, David Suchet, Derek Jacobi, James Fox, Robbie Coltrane (in his final film role), Claudia Cardinale, Greg Wise, and Tom Sturridge.
+Effie Gray is a 2014 British biographical film written by Emma Thompson and directed by Richard Laxton, starring Dakota Fanning, Emma Thompson, Tom Sturridge, David Suchet, Julie Walters, Greg Wise, Claudia Cardinale, Robbie Coltrane, James Fox and Derek Jacobi.
 It is based on the true story of John Ruskin's marriage to Euphemia Gray and the subsequent annulment of their marriage.

 Effie Gray was released worldwide by Universal Pictures in the United Kingdom on 10 October 2014 and in America on 3 April 2015.

 Plot

 In a pre-credit sequence Euphemia "Effie" Gray is seen walking through a garden speaking to her younger sister, Sophie, about a fairy story in which a girl married a man with wicked parents.

-The marriage of Euphemia "Effie" to the prosperous art critic and philosopher John Ruskin in Perth, Scotland is seen.
+The marriage of Euphemia "Effie" to the prosperous art critic and philosopher John Ruskin in Perth is seen.
 The couple travel to London to stay with his parents.
 Effie soon begins to feel isolated, especially as she is repeatedly belittled by John's hardhearted mother.
 Her distress is compounded by the fact that her husband shows no interest in consummating the marriage and refuses to discuss the subject.

 At the Royal Academy of Arts, John and Effie attend a dinner at which there is heated debate about the new Pre-Raphaelite movement in art, which John supports.
 John convinces Sir Charles Eastlake, the president of the academy, to allow the young artists to exhibit their pictures.

 Effie attracts the attention of Sir Charles' wife, Elizabeth.
 When the Eastlakes visit the Ruskins, Elizabeth sees how distressed Effie is in the repressive atmosphere of the Ruskin family.
 Feeling pressured due to the encounter with the Eastlakes, John calls in a doctor to examine Effie.

 Effie hopes that matters will improve when they travel to Venice, where John will be researching his new book The Stones of Venice but when they get there, John busies himself studying the many historic monuments of the city, leaving Effie in the company of Raffaele, a young Italian.
 Effie enjoys the city life, but is distressed when he tries to force himself on her.
 Her husband is oblivious to the situation.